dmachard/dmachard.github.io/content/posts/0053-coredns-dnstap-tls.md

 linux/amd64, go1.20.7, ae2bbc2
 ```

-> The ERROR is expected at this stage because the remote dnstap collector is not yet started.
+> At this stage, you might encounter an error indicating that there is no connection to the DNStap collector.
+This is expected because the remote DNStap collector is not yet running.

-## Run DNS-collector
+## Running DNS-collector

-You can use the [DNS-collector](https://github.com/dmachard/go-dnscollector) to collect your DNS logs with secure DNStap stream.
+To collect DNS logs with a secure DNStap stream, you can use the [DNS-collector](https://github.com/dmachard/go-dnscollector).

-First keep inside your working directory.
+Here's how to set it up:

-Generate certificate and private key for the server side
+Within your working directory, generate certificates and a private key for the server side:

 ```bash
 openssl rand -base64 48 > passphrase.txt